lsmith77/symfony-docs/contributing/code_of_conduct/enforcement_team.rst

 conflict, we will prioritize safety of community members over all other goals.

-If you think there is or has been a violation to the code of conduct please contact enforcement team or of you prefer contact only individual members of the enforcement team.
+If you think there is or has been a violation to the code of conduct please contact enforcement team or if you prefer contact only individual members of the enforcement team.

 Members
 -------